 Question: "What did Jesus mean when He said it is easier for a camel to go through the eye of a needle than for a rich man to get into heaven?"

 Answer: There are several different schools of thought on what Jesus was referring to in saying it was easier for a camel to go through the eye of a needle than for a rich man to gain eternal life (Matthew 19:24; Mark 10:25; Luke 18:25).
 The Persians expressed the concept of the impossible by saying it would be easier to put an elephant through the eye of a needle.
-The camel was a Jewish adaptation (the largest animal in Palestine was a camel).
+The camel was a Jewish adaptation (the largest animal in Israel was a camel).

 Some theorize that the needle Jesus was speaking of was the Needle Gate, supposedly a low and narrow after-hours entrance found in the wall surrounding Jerusalem.
 It was purposely small for security reasons, and a camel could only go through it by stripping off any saddles or packs and crawling through on its knees.
 The problem with this theory is there is no evidence such a gate ever existed.
 Beyond that, what sane camel driver would go through such contortions when larger gates were easily accessible?